seanieStack/CS4076P1/README.md

 - To stop (close the connection):
   `st`

-This format ensures a straightforward and effective interaction between the client and the server, facilitating easy schedule management.
+This structured approach to message formatting ensures a straightforward and effective interaction between the client and server, facilitating easy schedule management.